 - 1 14oz can pink beans, undrained (can substitute with red or pinto)

 - 2 14 oz cans diced tomatoes, undrained

 - 1/2 cup of beer (used a light pale lager, but darker is better)

 In a toaster over or over a gas burner, roast the poblano until the skin is charred.
 Allow it to cool down and peel and discard the skin, stem, and seeds.

 In a Dutch oven, heat the a tablespoon of olive oil over medium heat.
 Add the chipotle flakes and allow the flakes to flavor and color the oil.
 Add the ground beef, and season it with salt and pepper.
 Cook the beef over medium heat until it is browned.
 Drain as much fat as you would like before continuing.

 While the beef browns, chop the onion in the food processor and add after draining out the fat.
 While the onions cook with the beef, combine in the food processor the roasted poblano, garlic, chipotle, and adobo sauce.
 Pulse together until a paste is formed and there are no large chunks of garlic.
 Add this mixture to the beef and cook for two to three minutes.
 Season with cumin.
 Add the undrained beans and tomatoes, chocolate, beer, and Worcestershire sauce.
 Allow to simmer for at least an hour, adjusting the salt and pepper to taste.

-The Lagniappe – Garnishes to add to taste
+The Lagniappe – Garnishes for Chili con Todo

 - Crushed toasted tortillas